 Restaurants in Ragged Point and San Simeon

 The dominant feature of any dining in Ragged Point and San Simeon is sweeping, panoramic ocean views.
 From the high cliffs of Ragged Point to the coastal plains and rugged coastline of San Simeon, dining options abound.
 Spend the day hiking, cycling, shopping or touring Hearst Castle, then head out for a meal to remember.
 Treat yourself to a romantic farm-to-table excursion at the Ragged Point Inn, or steak and seafood at the Manta Rey Restaurant.
 The Cavalier Coastal Kitchen offers fresh salads and soups as well as homestyle favorites.
-And The Truck at the Hearst Ranch Winery tasting room has become a local favorite for its gourmet take on American classics.
-Ask for a table by the window, or on the patio, for the best seat in the house.
+And Ask for a table by the window, or on the patio, for the best seat in the house.
 Pair these views with a cocktail, bottle of local wine or beer, and you have the makings of a sumptuous memory.